SeaQL/seaql.github.io/SeaORM/docs/05-migration/01-setting-up-migration.md

 ### Entity Crate

-Creates an entity crate in your root workspace.
-It should contains all SeaORM entities and shares SeaORM dependency across the workspace through re-exporting.
+Create an entity crate in your root workspace.

 <details>
-    <summary>If you don't have SeaORM entities defined?</summary>
+    <summary>You don't have SeaORM entities defined?</summary>

-You can create an entity crate with no entity files in it.
+You can create an entity crate with no entity files.
 Then, write the migration and run it to create tables in the database.
 Finally, [generate SeaORM entities](03-generate-entity/01-sea-orm-cli.md) with `sea-orm-cli` and output the entity files to `entity/src/entities` folder.

 After generating the entity files, you can re-export the generated entities by adding following lines in `entity/src/lib.rs`: